Kinto/kinto/docs/api/resource.rst

 - ``data``: the newly created record, if all posted values are valid.

-If the request header ``If-Unmodified-Since`` is provided, and if the record has changed meanwhile, a ``412 Precondition failed`` error is returned.
+If the request header ``If-Match`` is provided, and if the record has changed meanwhile, a ``412 Precondition failed`` error is returned.